Frequently asked questions

 What if I don’t like the accommodation I have been given after moving in?

-We ask students to give their accommodation a reasonable trial.
+We ask students to give their accommodation a reasonable trial of at least four weeks.
 A transfer to other accommodation may be possible once the semester is underway, however this is subject to availability of suitable places and your rent amount may be affected.
+Please contact us to discuss any concerns you may have.

 If I want to move into private accommodation or leave early, can I be released from my tenancy agreement early?

-No, your tenancy agreement is a binding contract for the full academic year which includes October, December, and April recess breaks.
+No, your tenancy agreement is a binding contract for the full academic year.
 You are financially liable for the full let period once you have signed your tenancy agreement.
+If you choose to leave early, you will still be required to pay your remaining rent balance for the full let period.
 See our sample tenancy agreement for more information.
+If you are thinking of leaving early or withdrawing from your course, please let us know as soon as possible so we can offer you the best support and discuss your options.

 Is there any chance of a vacancy in the student accommodation after the start of the academic session?